 The public was previously invited to discuss details Thursday, June 13th from 6 to 7pm in the lot between the Fire Station and the Armory on Reserve Street in Boise.
 See the 2013 notice below (provided by Technology Associates via EENA) for more information.
 See also the armory development agreement governing use of the property.

-Several neighbors and subcommittee members met with Doug Kofford, the TAEC / Consultant for Verizon.
-Diane Ronayne, Gary Richardson, Laura Shealy, Tony Tenne, Noel and Lucy Weber, and Erik Kingston turned out on 6/13 to learn about plans for the 85-foot tower, concrete bunker and the 50′ x 60′ concertina-wire and chain-link fenced enclosure to be located between the Armory and Fire Station #1 near Logan Avenue.
-We also learned that the top of the tower will have a three-sided array that is at least 12′ on a side and look something like this:
+Several neighbors and subcommittee members met with Doug Kofford, the TAEC / Consultant for Verizon last year.
+Diane Ronayne, Gary Richardson, Laura Shealy, Tony Tenne, Noel and Lucy Weber, and Erik Kingston turned out on 6/13 to learn about plans for the 80-foot tower, concrete bunker and the 50′ x 60′ concertina-wire and chain-link fenced enclosure to be located between the Armory and Fire Station #1 near Logan Avenue.
+We learned at the time that the top of the tower will have a three-sided array that is at least 12′ on a side and looks something like this:

-Despite the term ‘stealth’ used to describe this structure, it will be significant in mass and height for the neighborhood; double the height of the Armory and at least 15′ to 20′ above the trees along Logan Ave.
-This begs the question: would the relatively small lease payment from a tower be offset by the potential negative impact on public (and potential tenant/patron) perception?
+Despite the term ‘stealth’ originally used to describe structure, it will be significant in mass and height for the neighborhood; double the height of the Armory and approximately 15′ to 20′ above the trees along Logan Ave.
+We’re not sure if the lease payment from a tower would be offset by the potential negative impact on public (and potential tenant/patron) perception and property values.
 Towers like this can lead to the ‘industrialization’ of a property or neighborhood, driving away some valuable activity and traffic.